chef/automate/components/docs-chef-io/content/automate/ha_deploy_aws.md

 {{< note >}}

 ES volume size also depends on the number of nodes and frequency of Chef Infra Client runs and compliance scans.
-The above table includes instances’ RAM and volume size, set up for the testing purpose.
+The above table includes instances’ RAM and volume size, set up for testing purposes.
 Production depends on the number of nodes and the frequency of Chef Infra Client runs and compliance scans.
 However, for on-premises deployment, you can choose the above requirements for VM like RAM.

 For **Elasticsearch** and **PostgresSQL**, a minimum of three node clusters is required.